Select the date and time that best suit your needs. Want a walk ASAP? We’ve got you covered.

 I'm Lia, and I love your dog already!
 I am familiar with many different breeds and all their personalities that go with them.
 I have had many dogs throughout my life and they are the best part of a family.
 I promise to give your family the best care in the world and make sure they have a great time outside.
 I love to spoil your fur baby with attention and an occasional treat (if you allow it).
 I will love your dog like it's my own.

-High energy dogs, Fast walker, Dogs who pull, Puppy care, Potty training, Puppy training
+Can run with dogs, High energy dogs, Fast walker, Dogs who pull, Puppy care, Potty training, Puppy training

 Hello!
 I am Allison and I have had a lot of experience with animals.
 I worked at an animal hospital for 2 years and I learned so much about all different kinds of animals.
 I have 4 pets of my own.
 I have 2 tabby cats named Amos and Jojo and I rescued a Lab/Husky mix named Lexi and a Pitbull/boxer mix named Carter!
 I would love to meet your fur babies!